 - Divide gauge using percentile groupings (10/20/30/40/50/60/70/80/90) based on evaluation set.

 Variables are used throughout the BI Office for many purposes.
 Regarding band endpoints, you can reference existing variables or create new ones.
 Variables that you define for a Custom KPI can be used to change the gauge display interactively at runtime.
-Since these are manual user changes, we refer to the method as semi-dynamic.
+Since these changes are performed manually by the user, this method is referred to as semi-dynamic.

 One simple example would be the use of variables to provide runtime control over a three-band KPI gauge.
 Each of the following variables could be controlled separately at runtime by the user.

 NOTE: When creating a variable, the user may assign any desired variable name.
-So the names shown above are arbitrary.
+The names shown above are arbitrary.

 The most flexible banding method involves the creation of a separate calculation set for each of the individual banding endpoints in a Custom KPI.
 For example, if your Custom KPI has three bands, you could define a separate calculation set for each of the following endpoints.